rrangasa/EGR304raj.github.io/docs/01-Block-Diagram/Block-Diagram.md

 ---

 ## Overview
-The subsystem provides user input and output feedback through one button, one LED, and one potentiometer.
-The button act as digital input, the LED serve as visual indicator, and the potentiometer provides an adjustable analog input for control functions.
+The subsystem provides user input and output feedback through one button, one LED, one potentiometer, and a light-dependent resistor (LDR).
+The button acts as a digital input, the LED serves as a visual indicator, the potentiometer provides an adjustable analog input for control functions, and the LDR enables light sensing capabilities.

-All components operate on a regulated 5V, 1.5A supply from an LM7805T voltage regulator, powered by a 9V, 3A unregulated source.
+All components operate on a regulated 5V, 1.5A supply from an LM7805CT voltage regulator (Texas Instruments #LM7805CT/NOPB).
 The central controller is the Microchip PIC18F57Q43 Curiosity Nano, which manages logic, inputs, and outputs.
-The potentiometer connects to RA0 via ADC1, the  green LED connect to RA5 using PWM, and the button connect to RC4 as digital inputs.
+The potentiometer connects to RA3 as an analog input (0-5V), the LDR signal is amplified through an MCP6004 operational amplifier (Microchip Technology #MCP6004-I/P) and connects to RA2 as an analog input (0-5V), the green LED connects to RD4 as a digital output (5V), and the button connects to RB4 as a digital input.

-At the bottom of the diagram, three 8-pin connectors link this subsystem to others within the project.
-These connectors carry both digital and analog signals for inter-subsystem communication.

->I do not directly include a major actuator or sensor in my subsystem.
-However, I receive sensor data from the sensor subsystem, provide motor data to the motor subsystem, and also process input from a potentiometer.
-Since our design follows a hub-and-spoke architecture, my subsystem functions as the central hub, facilitating data exchange between modules rather than hosting primary actuators or sensors.
+The subsystem interfaces with external modules through three 8-pin connectors.
+Connector 1 provides digital output (RC7) to a speaker module.
+Connector 2 interfaces with a motor module, receiving digital input (RD6) and providing digital output (RD7).
+Connector 3 receives PWM input (RC0) from a humidity sensor module.
+Each connector includes ground connections for proper signal referencing.